 - Is it part of a business plan?
 Are you planning on selling it?
-Is it primarily a promotional tool?
+Is it primarily a promotional tool for your business?

 - Do you want it to compete with other music artists in the local music scene?
 National scene?
-Global?
+Global Scene?

-- Do you want it to be a promotional tool to get gigs or to share your talent or story?
+- Do you want to use it as a promotional tool to get gigs?
+Do you want to use it share your talent or story?